-As a true crime author and commentator, Catherine has appeared on national TV news broadcasts and documentary crime shows, including episodes of the Emmy-winning series A Crime to Remember, It Takes a Killer, Fox Files, and Murderous Affairs.
+As a true crime author and commentator, Catherine appears on national TV news broadcasts and crime shows, including episodes of the Emmy-winning series A Crime to Remember, It Takes a Killer, Fox Files, and Murderous Affairs.
+See IMDB for a list of shows and episodes.
 She is a contributing writer for Investigation Discovery’s CrimeFeed.

-Catherine Pelonero is originally from Buffalo, New York.
-She is a member of several professional writers organizations including the Actors Studio Playwrights & Directors Unit, Sisters in Crime, and the Alliance of Los Angeles Playwrights (ALAP.)
+Catherine Pelonero grew up in Buffalo, New York.
+She is a member of the Actors Studio Playwrights & Directors Unit, Sisters in Crime, and the Alliance of Los Angeles Playwrights (ALAP).
 She lives in Los Angeles.